DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Authentication

-In single-tenant Azure Logic Apps, the hosting model for logic app workflows is a single tenant where your workloads benefit from more isolation than in the multi-tenant model.
+In single-tenant Azure Logic Apps, the hosting model for logic app workflows is a single Microsoft Entra tenant where your workloads benefit from more isolation than in the multi-tenant model.
 Plus, the single-tenant Azure Logic Apps runtime is portable, which means you can run your workflows in other environments, for example, locally in Visual Studio Code.
 Still, this design requires a way for logic apps to authenticate their identity so they can access the managed connector ecosystem in Azure.
 Your apps also need the correct permissions to run operations when using managed connections.

 By default, each single-tenant based logic app has an automatically enabled system-assigned managed identity.
 This identity differs from the authentication credentials or connection string used for creating a connection.
 At runtime, your logic app uses this identity to authenticate its connections through Azure access policies.
 If you disable this identity, connections won't work at runtime.